topi314/LavaSrc/README.md

     tidal:
       countryCode: "US"
       searchLimit: 6 # How many search results should be returned
       token: "your tidal token" # the token used for accessing the tidal api.
+See https://github.com/topi314/LavaSrc#tidal
 ```

 ### Plugin Info